 Step 1: Name Your LLC

-- Certain symbols are used instead of words, such as $.
+- Using certain symbols instead of words, like $

-- Similar key words that are written in different languages can be used.
+- Using similar key words in different languages

-For other guidelines regarding distinguishable names in Arizona, see the Corporation and LLC Name Requirements page on the ACC website.
+For additional details, see the Corporation and LLC Name Requirements page on the Arizona Corporation Commission website.

 Determine if the Name is Available